Stratio/stratio-connector-cassandra/README.rst

 Requirements
 =============
-Get `Cassandra Lucene Index plugin <https://github.com/Stratio/cassandra-lucene-index/tree/2.1.6.0>`_ version 2.1.6 and put the jar generated into cassandra lib directory
+Get `Cassandra Lucene Index plugin <https://github.com/Stratio/cassandra-lucene-index/tree/2.1.8.4>`_ version 2.1.8 and put the jar generated into cassandra lib directory

-`Cassandra <http://cassandra.apache.org/download/>`_ version 2.1.6 must be installed and started.
+`Cassandra <http://cassandra.apache.org/download/>`_ version 2.1.8 must be installed and started.

-`Crossdata <https://github.com/Stratio/crossdata>`_ version 0.4.0 is needed to interact with this connector.
+`Crossdata <https://github.com/Stratio/crossdata>`_ version 0.4.1 is needed to interact with this connector.

 Compiling Stratio Connector Cassandra
 ======================================
-To automatically build execute the following command::
+Cassandra must be running in order to execute ITs.
+Otherwise, use -DskipITs To automatically build execute the following command::